-The KU Big Read 2022 shortlist, which is drawn from books recommended by students and staff, is comprised of a range of titles from UK publishers and covers a variety of topics – including environmentalism, LGBTQIA+ experiences and the journey of cultural self-discovery.
+The KU Big Read 2022 shortlist, which is drawn from books recommended by students and staff, comprises a range of titles from UK publishers and covers a variety of topics – including environmentalism, LGBTQIA+ experiences and the journey of cultural self-discovery.

 All the titles on the 2022 shortlist were fantastic choices for the next Big Read, but Kingston students and staff alike felt a connection with Cal as a young person moving to a new place, navigating new friendships and about to go off to university.

-After a chance encounter with a giant art installation piece nicknamed ‘Carl', April May becomes an internet sensation overnight.
-Addicted to this newfound fame she is pulled into the world of social media, and when ‘Carl's are found all over the world she begins to dig deeper into their origin.
+After a chance encounter with a giant art installation piece nicknamed 'Carl', April May becomes an internet sensation overnight.
+Addicted to this newfound fame, she is pulled into the world of social media.
+When 'Carl's are found all over the world she begins to dig deeper into their origin.
 Could they be from another planet?

-When Anna's mother dies she discovers a hidden journal from 1970s London written by a man she has never met – her father.
+When her mother dies, Anna discovers a hidden journal from 1970s London written by a man she has never met – her father.
 In the midst of a divorce and dealing with the changing relationship she has with her daughter, Anna decides it's time to learn about herself.
 But Anna's journey to Bamana to meet her father may prove more shocking than expected.